m1k0lay/Surfhouse/README.md

 # Surfhouse
-Based on the free .psd template designed by theuncreativelab.com.
+Based on the free .psd templates designed by theuncreativelab.com.